All Episodes

 Journalism school, political science school, whatever it is, some of the most radical leftist thought is safely ensconced on campus with tenure.

-And these young kids, the students, arrive with blank slates or whatever other drivel they've learned in high school, and they show up and they are just propagandized with all of this literal hate and radicalism,
+And these young kids, the students, arrive with blank slates or whatever other drivel they've learned in high school.

-such as all sex is rape, including the sex of marriage, the women's studies program, gay studies, and they graduate and they come out and they become plagiarists and journalists that make things up to fulfill an agenda.
+And they graduate and they come out and they become plagiarists and journalists that make things up to fulfill an agenda.

-One of the most powerful media figures in this country, Jorge Ramos of uh I'm looking for the soundbite.
+One of the most powerful media figures in this country, Jorge Ramos of I'm looking for the soundbite.

-Jorge Ramos is univision or some such thing.
+Jorge Ramos is Univision or some such thing.

 Where is it?

-That says impossible to find this stuff.
+This is impossible to find this stuff.

-Hang on, just this is embarrassing.
+Hang on, this is embarrassing.

 Jorge Ramos said that Obama should have done more to address white privilege, in addition to acting sooner on amnesty.

-So here's this univision anchor accusing Obama of not having done enough to address white privilege.
+So here's this Univision anchor accusing Obama of not having done enough to address white privilege.

 I'm telling you, there's an all-out assault on the very founding of this country.